Living With Asthma Isn't Easy

 Symptoms of Asthma

 Just like the cause of asthma, the symptoms can range from person to person as well.
 You could have very few asthma attacks or even have them at certain times, such as when you engage in rigorous exercise.
-Some of the more cardinal symptoms of asthma are shortness of breath, tightness of chest, trouble sleeping caused by coughing or wheezing, a whistling sound when exhaling and frequent coughing.
+Some of the more cardinal symptoms of asthma are shortness of breath, tightness of chest, trouble sleeping caused by coughing or while wheezing in sleep, a whistling sound when exhaling and frequent coughing.

 As previously mentioned, signs and symptoms of asthma may arise only in specific situations.
-There is exercise-induced asthma in which asthma is created by intense exercise or when the air is cold and dry.
+There is exercise-induced asthma in which asthma is created by intense exercise.
 Occupational asthma takes place when you only get asthma when exposed to certain chemical gases or dust.
 While the types of asthma are specific to certain situations, some of the most basic symptoms such as frequent coughing, an adventitious whistling sound when breathing and difficulty breathing are cardinal symptoms to look after.

 Treatment of Asthma